EssentialsX/Website/Common-Issues.md

 **Related issues: [#1384](/drtshock/Essentials/issue/1384)**
 You can alias the command to the version from the other plugin, which should fix tab complete behaviour - see above.

-## I need help with GroupManager! / Where's the updated GroupManager?
+## I need help with GroupManager! <br /> Where's the updated GroupManager?
 EssentialsX does not support GroupManager as it is an outdated and broken plugin.
 We recommend you switch to [LuckPerms](https://github.com/lucko/LuckPerms) as it is still an actively maintained and regularly updated plugin.